-- (a) In addition to the Rules promulgated by the Department and the statutes of the State of Michigan, the operations of a Marihuana Business shall be conducted in accordance with the provisions of this ordinance and the City Code of Ordinances, including the zoning ordinance. - (b) Retailer establishments, Social Equity Retailer establishments, and Class A Microbusinesses located outside of the Downtown Overlay District shall be closed for business, and no sale or other distribution of marihuana in any form shall occur upon the premises, between the hours of 10:00 p.m. and 7:00 a.m.
-Retailer establishments, Social Equity Retailer establishments and Class A Microbusinesses located in the Downtown Overlay District shall be closed for business, and no sale or other distribution of marihuana in any form shall occur upon the premises, between the hours of 2:00 a.m. and 7:00 a.m. - (c) Delivery of a marihuana product for sale or transfer to marihuana customers by Retailer Establishments and Social Equity Retailer Establishments is permitted in strict compliance with Department Rules.
+- (a) In addition to the Rules promulgated by the Department and the statutes of the State of Michigan, the operations of a Marihuana Business shall be conducted in accordance with the provisions of this ordinance and the City Code of Ordinances, including the zoning ordinance. - (b) Retailer establishments and Social Equity Retailer establishments located outside of the C-2 Downtown Adult-Use Marihuana Business Overlay District shall be closed for business, and no sale or other distribution of marihuana in any form shall occur upon the premises, between the hours of 10:00 p.m. and 7:00 a.m. - (c) Delivery of a marihuana product for sale or transfer to marihuana customers by Retailer Establishments and Social Equity Retailer Establishments is permitted in strict compliance with Department Rules. - (d) Drive-thru windows at Retailer Establishments and Social Equity Retailer Establishments are prohibited.